01 of 15

 Load up on corn when it's in season.
 Then, throw it in the freezer, husks and all.
 As long as you plan to eat your corn within two to three months, there's no need to do more than that.

 Did you go apple picking this fall?
 Or maybe you just have lots of apples and no time to do anything with them?
 Freeze them until you do.
 Apples can be frozen whole, sliced, peeled, or unpeeled.Continue to 5 of 15 below.

 05 of 15

 If your tomato plants are producing tomatoes faster than you can use them, just freeze your extras.
 It's as simple as popping whole tomatoes in the freezer.
 Frozen tomatoes can later be used to make sauce, soup, salsa, or just about anything else that you'd use fresh tomatoes for.

 06 of 15

-When you catch avocados on sale, buy a bunch and turn them into avocado puree.
+When you catch avocados on sale, buy a bunch and turn them into an avocado puree.
 It can be used to make guacamole, or as a topping for tacos.
-Learn how to prepare avocado puree for the freezer, so it maintains its bright green color and fresh flavor.
+You can also make avocado puree for the freezer, so it maintains its bright green color and fresh flavor.

 07 of 15